 Therefore, you do not have access to credit during the bankruptcy case.
 When you complete your bankruptcy case, you can begin using credit again.
 However, the credit that might be available to you could come at a very high price.

-Most people exiting bankruptcy can qualify for a credit card within months of their bankruptcy case being closed.
+Most people exiting bankruptcy within months of their case being close can qualify for a credit card.
 However, lenders charge higher interest rates based on the bankruptcy filing and your credit score.
 Therefore, your credit is going to cost you more to use.

 Do not worry.
 This situation is temporary.
 There is life after bankruptcy, and you will have credit again.